Skip to Content

 Clean-up

-The Good: Having your shower and tub in one area makes clean-up simpler, especially when they are enclosed.
-It also has the advantage of having the drainage system and basically the “wet area” of the bathroom in one area, so if you can take both a shower and a bath in one space, you don’t have to worry about constantly wiping down the “dry areas” when you move about in between them.
-This is especially great if your bathing ritual is like a Japanese: shower and rinse to get clean before going into the tub.
+By combining a side by side shower and a bath in one space, you don’t have to worry about constantly wiping down the “dry areas” when you move about in between them.
+This is especially great if your bathing ritual is like a Japanese: shower and rinse to get clean before entering the bathtub.

 Style & Space

-The Bad: If you’re solely considering this because of its popularity, you may want to reconsider because it’s definitely not for everyone.
-If you have kids that like to run and climb around, there’s a risk of slipping in the damp tub if they decide to play around the area when it’s not yet dry, so consider such risks.
+The Bad: If you’re solely considering this because of its popularity, you may want to reconsider because it’s not for everyone.
+If you have kids who like to run and climb around, there’s a risk of slipping in the damp tub if they decide to play around the area when it’s not yet dry, so consider such risks.

 Practicality

-The Bad: Corner installations would probably still need a big partition, so it’s also possible that the savings would be fairly insignificant.
-Also, if there’s no division between the tub and the shower, it means the area will be bigger; hence there’s a possibility that the shower area will be colder overall as the heat will dissipate in a bigger area; hence the space will get colder more quickly.
+Also, if there’s no division between the tub and the enclosure, it means the area will be bigger; hence, there’s a possibility that the shower area will be colder overall as the heat will dissipate in a bigger area; and the space will get colder more quickly.
 If you live in a cold region, you might want to consider this factor.

 O love the stand alone tub in shower concept.
 What size does your shower need to be to accommodate a freestanding tub?